Scavenger Hunt

 Coachwhip (Masticophis flagellum)

-A long, slender, fast-moving snake that gets its name from its resemblance to stagecoach drivers, it is variable in color throughout its range, but individuals of Saguaro National Park are usually almost completely black.
+A long, slender, fast-moving snake that gets its name from its resemblance to stagecoach drivers, it is variable in color throughout its range and may be red, black, or a mix of both colors.
 If caught, a coachwhip may become aggressive.

 Fairy duster (Calliandra eriophylla)